Thenlie/mdnman/lib/javascript/iteration_protocols/index.md

 // Closing
 ```

 The [`for await...of`](/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop and [`yield*`](/en-US/docs/Web/JavaScript/Reference/Operators/yield*) in [async generator functions](/en-US/docs/Web/JavaScript/Reference/Statements/async_function*) (but not [sync generator functions](/en-US/docs/Web/JavaScript/Reference/Statements/function*)) are the only ways to interact with async iterables.
-Using `for...of`, array spreading, etc. on an async iterable that's not also a sync iterable (i.e. it has `[Symbol.asyncIterator]()` but no `[Symbol.iterator]()`) will throw a TypeError: x is not iterable.
+Using `for...of`, array spreading, etc. on an async iterable that's not also a sync iterable (i.e., it has `[Symbol.asyncIterator]()` but no `[Symbol.iterator]()`) will throw a TypeError: x is not iterable.

 ## Error handling

 Because iteration involves transferring control back and forth between the iterator and the consumer, error handling happens in both ways: how the consumer handles errors thrown by the iterator, and how the iterator handles errors thrown by the consumer.
-When you are using one of the built-in ways of iteration, the language may also throw errors because the iterable breaks certain invariants.
+When you are using one of the built-in ways of iteration, the language may also throw errors because the iterable breaks certain {{Glossary("invariant", "invariants")}}.
 We will describe how built-in syntaxes generate and handle errors, which can be used as a guideline for your own code if you are manually stepping the iterator.

 ### Non-well-formed iterables